oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

    * This will have a bigger impact and require more time to complete.
    * It should be possible to rename these occurrences without any breaking change.
 This would need to be further investigated.
+* Should the specification and the existing implementation have different names?
+  * Currently both the specification and implementation are named based on "oneMKL" which suggests that the oneMKL Interface is the main or only implementation of the specification.
+If the goal of the specification is to encourage for multiple implementations to co-exist then it should be named differently than the implementation.
+  * Given the nature of the project that allows for multiple backends I don't see any value in encouraging multiple implementations as of today.
+  * Using multiple names may create more confusion.